Differential Expression and the Mouse Gut-Brain Axis

 Are you mostly interested in how gene expression differs between the two brain regions?
 Are you interested in how neurons develop, or how groups of genes involved in movement might be expressed differently in two different regions?
 These sorts of questions are best to explore using striatum and prefrontal cortex comparisons.

 Are you really curious about differential expression in Autism Spectrum Disorder-type mice compared to control-type mice?
-Are you curious about potential associations between gene expression differences in known neurodevelopmental genes?
+Are you curious about potential associations between gene expression differences in known neurodevelopmental or neurodegenerative genes?
 These questions and others can be explored using the ASD-type mice and control-type mice comparisons.

 Ranking the genes by log2FoldChange